camunda/camunda-docs-manual/content/user-guide/runtime-container-integration/the-camunda-jboss-as-7-subsystem.md

 * Automatic deployment of BPMN 2.0 processes (through the Process Application API).
 * Use a managed Thread Pool provided by JBoss Threads in combination with the Job Executor.

-## Configuring a process engine in standalone.xml / domain.xml
+# Configure a Process Engine in standalone.xml/domain.xml

 Using the Camunda JBoss Subsystem, it is possible to configure and manage the process engine through the JBoss Management Model.
-The most straightforward way is to add the process engine configuration to the `standalone.xml` file of the JBoss AS 7 / Wildfly 8 Server:
+The most straightforward way is to add the process engine configuration to the `standalone.xml` file of the JBoss AS 7/Wildfly 8 Server:

     <subsystem xmlns="urn:org.camunda.bpm.jboss:1.1">
         <process-engines>